 CIP-010-4 Table R3 - Vulnerability Assessments Part Applicable Systems Requirements Measures 3.3 High Impact BES Cyber Systems and their associated: 1.
 EACMS; and 2.
 PCA Prior to adding a new applicable Cyber Asset to a production environment, perform an active vulnerability assessment of the new Cyber Asset, except for CIP Exceptional Circumstances and like replacements of the same type of Cyber Asset with a baseline configuration that models an existing baseline configuration of the previous or other existing Cyber Asset.
 An example of evidence may include, but is not limited to, a document listing the date of the assessment (performed prior to the commissioning of the new Cyber Asset) and the output of any tools used to perform the assessment.
-3.4 High Impact BES Cyber Systems and their associated: 1.
-EACMS; 2.
-PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
-EACMS; 2.
-PACS; and 3.
-PCA Document the results of the assessments conducted according to Parts 3.1, 3.2, and 3.3 and the action plan to remediate or mitigate vulnerabilities identified in the assessments including the planned date of completing the action plan and the execution status of any remediation or mitigation action items.
+3.4 High Impact BES Cyber Systems and their associated: EACMS; PACS; and PCA Medium Impact BES Cyber Systems and their associated: EACMS; PACS; and PCA Document the results of the assessments conducted according to Parts 3.1, 3.2, and 3.3 and the action plan to remediate or mitigate vulnerabilities identified in the assessments including the planned date of completing the action plan and the execution status of any remediation or mitigation action items.
 An example of evidence may include, but is not limited to, a document listing the results or the review or assessment, a list of action items, documented proposed dates of completion for the action plan, and records of the status of the action items (such as minutes of a status meeting, updates in a work order system, or a spreadsheet tracking the action items).

 - R4.
 Each Responsible Entity, for its high impact and medium impact BES Cyber Systems and associated Protected Cyber Assets, shall implement, except under CIP Exceptional Circumstances, one or more documented plan(s) for Transient Cyber Assets and Removable Media that include the sections in Attachment 1.
 [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning and Operations Planning] - M4.
 Evidence shall include each of the documented plan(s) for Transient Cyber Assets and Removable Media that collectively include each of the applicable sections in Attachment 1 and additional evidence to demonstrate implementation of plan(s) for Transient Cyber Assets and Removable Media.
 Additional examples of evidence per section are located in Attachment 2.
-If a Responsible Entity does not use Transient Cyber Asset(s) or Removable Media, examples of evidence include, but are not limited to, a statement, policy, or other document that states the Responsible Entity does not use Transient Cyber Asset(s) or Removable Media.
+If a Responsible Entity does not use Transient Cyber Asset(s) or Removable Media, examples of evidence include, but are not limited to, a statement, policy, or other document that states the Responsible Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Entity does not use Transient Cyber Asset(s) or Removable Media.